asmaxwell/housepricer/README.md

 Run: `python3 housepricer --data_dir data/ --model_dir data/ --hyperparameter_search random --iterations 150` for an example of setting hyperparameters with a random search

-Run: `python3 housepricer data/ data/ --hyperparameter_search evolve --population 50 --generations 25` for an example of setting hyperparameters with an evolutionary algorithm
+Run: `python3 housepricer --data_dir data/ --model_dir data/ --hyperparameter_search evolve --population 50 --generations 25` for an example of setting hyperparameters with an evolutionary algorithm

 If you want to run the californian test dataset use the flag `--load_cal True` for example you could run: